 Therapy can significantly reduce the amount of distress you are feeling and help you resolve specific issues.
 When we externalize our thoughts and feelings in a safe space, we often feel like a weight has been lifted off of our shoulders.
 Therapy can help decrease or eradicate the symptoms that you are experiencing and help you improve your over all well-being.
 This can be achieved by having a space to tell your story or talk through difficult issues, explore solutions to stressful problems, gain new insight and awareness, see a different perspective, set goals for yourself and learn life-long coping skills.
 You can learn how to re-frame negative thoughts into more positive thoughts, gain more self compassion and acceptance, and begin to implement positive changes in your life.

 Our environment has a significant impact on our mental well-being.
 In therapy, I believe the client's physical environment plays an important role in the healing process.
 I understand the importance of feeling comfortable and safe while having the privacy you need to talk about sensitive issues.
 I provide a safe, private and relaxing space for your therapy sessions.
-I also offer walk and talk therapy, an alternative to having your session in my office.
-You can learn more about this great option here.
+I also offer *walk and talk therapy, an alternative to having your session in my office.
+You can learn more about this great option here. *Please note that walk and talk therapy is not currently being offered.

 “Emotional pain is not something that should be hidden away and never spoken about.
 There is truth in your pain, there is growth in your pain, but only if it’s first brought out into the open.” — Steven Aitchison